 Chapter 15 - Liver and Gallbladder

-Kupffer cells are the macrophages attached to endothelial cells of the liver.
+Kupffer cells are macrophages that reside in capillary sinusoids of the liver.

-The liver is the site of blood formation (hematopoiesis) in the fetus.
+In addition to its other functions, the liver is a site of blood formation (hematopoiesis) in the fetus.

 The main functions of the gallbladder is storage, concentration, and release of bile.
 When released into the small intestine, bile helps break down and the absorption of fats, cholesterol, and some vitamins.